9 Best Campgrounds in Kananaskis Country, Alberta

 Elkwood Campground provides a few more creature comforts than other ones nearby.
 Sites are set amid skinny, tall pines, and do not have any mountain or lake views.

 Elkwood has 130 sites, all of which are reservable online 90 days in advance.
+Maximum stay is 10 nights, or 16 if you make multiple reservations.
 The sites are split, with 61 unserviced and 69 with power and water.

 Since sites here have power and water available, it's possible to set up and stay for a while.
 Amenities include showers (fee), flush toilets, and interpretive programs.